christiangenco/dbinbox/README.md

 dbinbox
 ======

+**Notice**: this branch is not longer the deployed branch in preparation for handling financial data for premium features on dbinbox.com.
+This public branch can now be simplified to support single instance deployments on Heroku (or another PaaS), and won't need to support more than a single account.

 an inbox for your Dropbox.
 Try it out at [dbinbox.com](http://dbinbox.com)!

 By visiting your personal dbinbox url, non-Dropbox users will be able to upload files straight into a special inbox folder in your Dropbox.